Dicklesworthstone/kissinger_undergraduate_thesis/README.md

 - Live site: https://dicklesworthstone.github.io/kissinger_undergraduate_thesis/

 ## What’s Included
-- `index.html`: Landing page using Tailwind (CDN) with quick links to all artifacts.
+- `index.html`: Landing page using Tailwind (CDN) with quick links to all artifacts and inline SVG icons (no icon font).
 - `kissinger_thesis.md`: Improved, authoritative Markdown version of the thesis.
-- `kissinger_thesis.html`: Beautiful reader that auto-renders `kissinger_thesis.md` client-side (Typography, dark mode, code highlight).
+- `kissinger_thesis.html`: Reader that auto-renders `kissinger_thesis.md` client‑side (Tailwind Typography, dark mode, code highlight, inline SVG icons, “Aa” reader controls for font + width).
 - `henry_a_kissinger_the_meaning_of_history_reflections_on_spengler_toynbee_and_kant_0aa02530_pdf_mindmap.html`: Mindmap visualization (HTML).
 - `henry_a_kissinger_the_meaning_of_history_reflections_on_spengler_toynbee_and_kant_0aa02530_pdf_mindmap_outline.md`: Mindmap-derived outline (Markdown, rendered on GitHub).
 - `henry_a_kissinger_the_meaning_of_history_reflections_on_spengler_toynbee_and_kant_0aa02530_pdf_summary.md`: Concise summary (Markdown, rendered on GitHub).
+- `assets/`: Self‑hosted social preview images (`og.jpg`, `og.webp`), PWA icons (`android-chrome-*.png`, `apple-touch-icon.png`).
+- `site.webmanifest`, `safari-pinned-tab.svg`, `favicon.svg`: App metadata and icons.

 ## How to Use
 - Visit the live site above and use the cards/buttons.
-- Thesis (HTML) uses `kissinger_thesis.html`, which automatically fetches and renders `kissinger_thesis.md` — just edit the Markdown and reload.
+- Thesis (HTML): `kissinger_thesis.html` automatically fetches and renders `kissinger_thesis.md`.
+Edit the Markdown and refresh the page.
+- Reader controls: Click “Aa” in the reader header to adjust font family (Inter/Literata/Newsreader), font size, and reading width.
+Theme toggle is next to it.
 - Markdown resources open on GitHub’s blob pages so they render nicely.

 ## How the Mindmap and Summary Were Generated